Tuesday, November 12, 2024

 I decided to build all my inductors with toroid cores.
 This provides me the advantage of packing them closer to each other and help keep the connecting tracks shorter and hence reduce the path inductance.
 This is the approach that some of the commercial high power antenna tuners take.

-Also, I noticed that some of the commercial high power antenna tuners placed the capacitor and inductor relays on the back side of the board.
+Also, I noticed that some of the commercial high power antenna tuners placed the capacitor and inductor relays on the back side of the board (the same with Jeff's design).
 This approach tends to further reduce the path inductance without increasing the PCB cost since I am using through hole relays and calling for solder mask on both sides of the board.
-Preliminary estimate puts the track inductance at 25 nH.
-I will explore if I can leave off the 25 nH inductor and when the tuning calls for it, just rely on the track inductance.

 For high power inductors, the recommended material to use is powdered iron cores (not ferrite), so that is what I will use.